FinanZero, Brazil’s free online credit marketplace, raises $7M – TechCrunch

 The Brazilian finance and banking market has been ripe for disruption, as it has traditionally favored the rich.

-Those with low incomes – the vast majority of Brazilian citizens – are then left with few options when it comes to financing, and which in turn forces them into compounding debt they’ll likely never escape from.
-Traditionally, young Brazilians have lived with their families until they got married, and while there is a cultural aspect to it, the bottom line is that mortgages were infinitely hard to get approved for.
+Those with low incomes — the vast majority of Brazilian citizens — are then left with few options when it comes to financing, and which in turn forces them into compounding debt from which they’ll likely never escape.
+Traditionally, young Brazilians have lived with their families until they got married, and while there is a cultural aspect to it, the bottom line is that mortgages were infinitely hard to get approved.

 With products like FinanZero and Nubank — Latin America’s largest digital bank — Brazilians are starting to see more economic mobility and independence from the legacy institutions that dictated their lives for so long.

-Widen, who is Swedish, moved to Brazil about 10 years ago for personal reasons, and while there, was pitched the idea of FinanZero by Webrok Ventures, an investment company focused on bringing Nordic innovation to Brazil.
+Widen, who is Swedish, moved to Brazil about 10 years ago for personal reasons, and while there, was pitched the idea of FinanZero by Webrock Ventures, an investment company focused on bringing Nordic innovation to Brazil.

 At the time, Swedish startup Lendo — a precursor to FinanZero — was making waves in Sweden, and the team felt that a similar model would succeed in Brazil, a country known for its bureaucracy and red tape, and thus primed for a streamlined and hassle-free approach to loans.